aquasecurity/starboard/docs/design/design_vuln_scan_job_in_same_namespace_of_workload.md

 ## Solution

-Add an environment variable to operator eg `OPERATOR_VULNERABILITY_SCANNER_SAME_NAMESPACE=true`.
-This way operator can schedule and monitor scan jobs in same namespace where workload is running.
+Consider there is an option given to enable running vulnerability scan jobs in the same namespace of workload.
+Operator detects it, so it can schedule and monitor scan jobs in same namespace where workload is running.
 And plugins will act accordingly to utilize the service account and ImagePullSecret available on the workload.

 ### Example